Driving licence info

 • Examiners don’t set traps

-• It’s only about safe driving
+• It’s about safe, calm driving

 • Mistakes are normal – perfection isn’t required

-Stay calm
+Keep calm

 • Arrive rested & on time